Restitution in Criminal Cases is Not Unlimited

 Premier Attorneys In Michigan Can Help With Restitution Issues

 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are the premier attorneys in Michigan to help you with all your criminal law concerns.
 Our attorneys practice only criminal law and have decades of experience in state and federal courts across the United States.
 LEWIS & DICKSTEIN, P.L.L.C. has some of Michigan’s most creative and imaginative attorneys.
-Our attorneys take the time to be up-to-date on all laws relative to criminal offenses.
-We regularly attend legal education events and often are asked to present to other lawyers at continuing education conferences.
+Our attorneys take the time to be up-to-date on all laws relative to criminal cases, including sentencing and restitution.
+We regularly attend legal education events and are often asked to present to other lawyers at continuing education conferences.
 LEWIS & DICKSTEIN, P.L.L.C. has an unmatched level of success.
 We take your trust in us very seriously and pledge to give you the best legal representation available.

 We will find a way to help you and, most importantly,